-To Remove and Replace Storage Drawer
+To Remove and Replace Storage Drawer (with extended guides)

 To Remove Storage Drawer:

 - 1. Open the drawer to the fully opened position. - 2.
 Locate the glide lever on each side of drawer; pull up on the left glide lever and push down on the right glide lever (see figure 1). - 3.
 Pull the drawer away from the range.